tmenier/Flurl/client-lifetime.md

 As for the `IFlurlClientFactory` implementation, `PerHostFlurlClientFactory` (used internally to implement the default implicit behavior) would probably work, but it isn't perfect.
 Say you have services that wrap 2 versions of the same API, where the base URLs are `https://api.com/v1` and `https://api.com/v2`.
 Since they have the same host, you'll get the same `FlurlClient` instance for both, which could lead to unexpected behavior.

-But Flurl comes with an alternative implementation that is better for this scenario: `PerBaseUrlClientFactory`.
+Flurl comes with an alternative implementation that is better for this scenario: `PerBaseUrlClientFactory`.
 Rather than picking the host out of the URL you pass to `Get`, it considers the entire URL to be the key.
 And as a bonus, it will set `IFlurlClient.BaseUrl` to that URL in the returned instance.
 So, depending on your container, the registration will look something like this:

 ```c#
 container.RegisterSingleton<IFlurlClientFactory, PerBaseUrlClientFactory>();